diclophis/Age-Of-Discovery/README.md

                   Lodging.................Spend the night

+## Inventory

-  Spice     Pepper, Cinnamon, Nutmeg,          Southeast Asia, The Americas
+      Spice     Pepper, Cinnamon, Nutmeg,          Southeast Asia, The Americas Pimento, Cloves
-            Pimento, Cloves
-  Food      Olive Oil, Grapes, Sugar,          Europe, The Americas
+      Food      Olive Oil, Grapes, Sugar,          Europe, The Americas Cheese, Grain
-            Cheese, Grain
-  Metals    Gold, Silver                       Africa, Asia Gems      Quartz, Coral, Ivory, Pearl        Africa, Middle East,
+      Metals    Gold, Silver                       Africa, Asia
+      Gems      Quartz, Coral, Ivory, Pearl        Africa, Middle East, The Americas
-                                               The Americas
-  Textiles  Cotton, Raw Silk, Wool, Cloth,     Europe & distributed throughout
+      Textiles  Cotton, Raw Silk, Wool, Cloth,     Europe & distributed throughout Silk                               world
-            Silk                               world
-  Other     Firearms, Wood, Porcelain,         Europe & distributed throughout
-            Artwork, Carpet                    world
+      Other     Firearms, Wood, Porcelain,         Europe & distributed throughout Artwork, Carpet                    world

-  Shipyard    Buy........Buy Used Ship....Buy a ship that has seen rough seas
-                         Build New Ship...Design a new ship
+      Shipyard    Buy........Buy Used Ship....Buy a ship that has seen rough seas Build New Ship...Design a new ship
                   Sell........................Sell a ship.
 Take all sailors off and bunk on other ships before sale (Ye Olde Inn-Crew)
                   Fix.........................Make repairs to fleet
                   Remodel....Guns.............Buy new guns.
 The shipyard master
                                               will buy old guns for 1/2 price.
                              Sails............Change sails
                              Figurehead.......Adorn bow of ship for good luck Rename Ship......Rename for a small fee

       Harbor      Sail...........Shove off for a new adventure.
-Be sure to stock
-                             up for the voyage ahead
+Be sure to stock up for the voyage ahead
                   Restock........Restock water, food and lumber
                   Transfer.......Transfer supplies between ships

+## Recycle Pipelone

     Restock->RestockWaterOrFoodOrLumber->ListShipsWithLoadAndMax->SelectShip->SelectAmount->ConfirmPrice
     Water can be free->SelectAmount
     Sail->ConfirmDaysAtSea

+## Primary UI

       Move        Direction    Tack to change direction.
                   Cast Anchor  Furl the sails and drop anchor.
 Use the same command to set sail again.
-  Look        Inspect      Send up a lookout with a telescope to spy on a
-                           distant fleet or port.
+      Look        Inspect      Send up a lookout with a telescope to spy on a distant fleet or port.
                   Survey       Use sextant to calculate your position.
                   Negotiate    Exchange news with a nearby fleet.
       Battle                   Attack a nearby fleet under the light of day.
       Debark      Port Call    Pull into harbor.
                   Go Ashore    Drop anchor and row to land.
       Information Fleet        View status of fleet.
            (Info) Cargo        Review goods on board.
                   Land         You need one special item to view a map of the shoreline.
                   Mates        View the status of your mates or yourself.
                   Items        Check items in your keep.
       Order       Ration       Change food and water rations for crew.
                   Distribute   Reward a mate with a bit o'gold.
                   Personnel    Reassign navigators or flagship.
                   Dispose      Scuttle a ship in the deep blue.
 To scrap flagship, first reassign Captain to another vessel.

-Shore comands
+## On Shore Exploration

-  Sail..........................Set sail into the mighty deep.
+      Sail.............................
+Set sail into the mighty deep.
-  Fix...........................Use the lumber on board to make repairs to
+      Fix..............................
+Use the lumber on board to make repairs to fleet

-                                fleet.
-  Wait..........................Wait out a fleet from your position.
-Push A
-                                to give further orders.
+      Wait.............................
+Wait out a fleet from your position.
+Activate to give further orders.

-  Search........Water...........Search for a fresh spring.
+      Search........
+Water ............
+Search for a fresh spring.
-                Treasure........Treasure hunt.
+                     Treasure .........
+Treasure hunt.
 Are you on a specific quest?

-  Transfer......Crew............Reassign crewmen to other vessels.
+      Transfer......
+Crew .............
+Reassign crewmen to other vessels.
-                Cargo...........Transfer any cargo between ships.
+                     Cargo ............
+Transfer any cargo between ships.